 Women in Physics Student Society

-Welcome to the homepage Imperial College Women in Physics Student Society!
-We’re a group of enthusiastic young researchers who are passionate about physics and excited about a future in science.
-We know that for the best science to happen we need to access the talent of the whole of the workforce.
-We’re committed to increasing the amount of women in the physics department at every stage of their careers: from undergraduate to professor.
-To do that, we organise events that celebrate women’s achievements and talk about issues we might face.
-We’re keen to establish a community amongst all the brilliant women of Blackett.
+The Imperial College Women in Physics is a group of enthusiastic young researchers who are passionate about physics and excited about a future in science.
+We're committed to increasing the number of women in the Department of Physics at every stage of their careers; from undergraduate to professor.

 What do we do?

 This year we have been holding weekly social lunches as well as quarterly events.
 So far we've made cocktails, hosted guest speakers, been ice skating and taken part in discussions and debates in central London.
 Alongside these adventures, we meet informally on campus where we share ideas and network.

 If you have any proposals for events or questions about the Committee, get in touch with our members.

 The Women in Physics Committee offers support to all of the brilliant women in the Department of Physics, at all stages of their careers.

 The Committee connects undergraduates, postgraduates, post-docs and faculty members through organised events to create a cohort of women to support and empower each other.
 Events include weekly social lunches, outreach opportunities, professional development courses and seminars to raise the profile of the women in the Department.